Real Time Analytics

 Real Time Analytics Definition

 Real time analytics lets users see, analyze and understand data as it arrives in a system.
-Logic and mathematics are applied to the data so it can give users insights for making quick decisions.
+Logic and mathematics are applied to the data so it can give users insights for making real-time decisions.

 What Is Real Time Analytics?

-Real time analytics allows businesses to get insights and act on data immediately or soon after the data enters their system.
+Real-time analytics allows businesses to get insights and act on data immediately or soon after the data enters their system.

 Real time app analytics answer queries within seconds.
 They handle large amounts of data with high velocity and low response times.
-For example, real time big data analytics uses data in financial databases to inform trading decisions.
+For example, real-time big data analytics uses data in financial databases to inform trading decisions.

 Analytics can be on-demand or continuous.
 On-demand delivers results when the user requests it.
 Continuous updates users as events happen and can be programmed to respond automatically to certain events.
-For example, real time web analytics might update an administrator if page load performance goes out of preset parameters.
+For example, real-time web analytics might update an administrator if page load performance goes out of preset parameters.

-Examples of real time customer analytics include:
+Examples of real-time customer analytics include:

 - Viewing orders as they happen for better tracking and to identify trends.

 - Continually updated customer activity like page views and shopping cart use to understand user behavior.